appdotnet/piha/README.md

 ### AWS Deploy

-There are many way to host things on AWS, this is only meant to cover hosting our social buttons on Cloudfront via a S3 backend.
+There are many ways to host things on AWS, this is only meant to cover hosting our social buttons on Cloudfront via a S3 backend.
 For instance, you could remove Cloudfront from this equation and just use static website hosting on a S3 bucket.

 We assume that you have created a S3 bucket in AWS, and that you've also created a Cloudfront distribution that points to the bucket (setting these up is outside the scope of this document, refer to AWS documentation on how to do it).
 Also, you'll need at least s3cmd version 1.1.0-beta3 installed.
 You can get it at their website, [s3cmd.org](http://s3tools.org/download).